7 Annoying Things You Can Totally Blame On Your Asthma

 Not only is having asthma annoying, it's also annoyingly common.
-Overall, about 8% of adults in the U.S. have the condition, but that number has been rising for the past several years, according to the CDC.
+Overall, about one in eleven people in the UK have the condition according to Asthma UK.
 And it's more common among women than men.
 (Ugh.)

 So what does it mean to have asthma?
 At its root, asthma is a chronic lung condition in which the airways become inflamed and narrow.
 This makes it harder to breathe — especially when you're exhaling — and can cause wheezing, coughing, and chest pain.
 Some people find that specific activities or elements of their environment can trigger the worst of their symptoms, possibly leading to life-threatening asthma attacks.